 This shower often includes dinner and speeches by the guests.
 Once the dessert is served, the couple should start opening their gifts.
 When choosing presents for this occasion, pick something that is going to be shared by the bride and the groom.
 Appropriate thing(s) to buy are household items and antiques.

->

-> The guests are not obliged to give engagement presents so don’t be upset if they don’t come bearing gifts.
+Another difference between a shower and engagement party are gift etiquette.
+Guests are not obliged to give engagement presents.
 Another thing to keep in mind is that anyone invited to your engagement party will expect an invitation for the big day.
-You don’t have to have an engagement party.
+And remember, you don’t have to have an engagement party.
 According to recent WeddingWire data, just 26 percent of couples have this pre-wedding celebration.

->

-> Hen Party VS Bachelorette Party
+Hen Party VS Bachelorette Party

 The difference between hen party vs bachelorette party is pretty simple.
 A hen night is what it’s called in the UK and Ireland.
 A bachelorette party is the common phrase in the United States.
 Either party is a celebratory night or a weekend trip for the bride and her side of the wedding party.
 This commonly takes place at least one week before the main event.
 It can range from spa visits and outdoor activities to wild nights out and clubbing.
 The maid of honor typically handles most of the planning.
 And, the invite list is the bridesmaids and any other close friends of similar age to the bride.
 The celebration is a fantastic way for the bridal party to relax and celebrate before the wedding.
 If you’re planning for a destination bachelorette, check out our planning template!

 This post contains affiliate links and Wedding-Experience will be compensated if you make a purchase after clicking on an affiliate links (at no additional cost to you).